 The wastewater activity focuses on protecting public and environmental health by collecting and treating wastewater prior to its discharge into receiving environments.
-Continued growth, as well as the need to provide for visitors in peak periods (particularly in coastal communities), have resulted in Council's ongoing commitment to significant wastewater infrastructure development.
+Continued growth, as well as the need to provide for visitors in peak periods (particularly in coastal communities), has resulted in the Council's ongoing commitment to significant wastewater infrastructure development.